 Cutting down trees in your home or business without a permit is against the law.
 Violation of local tree protection rules can result in a heavy fine and possible legal action.
 While Oregon state laws have no regulations regarding tree removal, the City of Salem protects certain types of trees, designated as heritage trees in the city.
 These trees cannot be removed or felled without a permit.

 In addition, trees 12 inches or larger in diameter will in some cases require a permit from the Parks Department, but that will depend on and require private property owners to consult with the Planning Division first.
 Salem also allows city officials to remove trees if they are sick or pose a hazard to other trees and pedestrians through Chapter 86 of its municipal tree ordinance.
 The objects section of the Act states that it exists to protect both individual trees and urban forest, as well as to promote community appreciation of trees.
-The city has no special rules for the removal of trees on private property in the case of dying or dangerous trees, so the removal of such trees is the responsibility of the property owner.
+The city has no special rules for the tree removal on private property in the case of dying or dangerous trees, so the removal of such trees is the responsibility of the property owner.

 The City Forester also has the right under Rhode Island state law to enter private property and remove trees that could pose a risk to the health and safety of other trees or people.
 Seed Tree Act Promotes Replacement of Removed Trees by Allowing Eligible Five-Acre Harvested Land to Plant Pine Seedlings.
 The city also requires that a private tree removal contractor like Tree Lopping Townsville not purchase permits before a tree is removed on private property.
 Otherwise, if you try to plant a tall tree closer to power lines, the utility company or the city will most likely cut the tree to its specifications or remove it altogether.